maldil/R-CPATMiner/README.md

   * Follow the instructions in the [repository](https://github.com/maldil/JavaFyPy/tree/master/CustomizedEclipseJDT)  to build the project.
   * Install the binaries to your local maven repository using mvn install:install-file -Dfile= /You_Path/target/org.eclipse.jdt.core-3.24.0-SNAPSHOT.jar -DgroupId=org.eclipse.jdt -DartifactId=org.eclipse.jdt.core -Dversion=3.24.0-SNAPSHOT -Dpackaging=jar -DgeneratePom=true

-Now you areready to build the two components in CPATMiner.
+Now you are ready to build the two components in CPATMiner.

 * Bulding `AtomicASTChangeMining` -  run mvn `mvn clean package` in the AtomicASTChangeMining's root directory.
 * Bulding `SemanticChangeGraphMiner`  -  run mvn `mvn clean package` in the SemanticChangeGraphMiner's root directory.

 ## Using the tools in Docker containers.
-We have released Docker containers which make it easy to use the tools without building it.
+We have released Docker containers which make it easy to use the tools without building them.
 Please follow the steps given below.

 **Step 1** - This [folder](https://drive.google.com/file/d/1mWy046yjHrywRUf_g_wklwiyGtb5Ggtn/view?usp=sharing) should be downloaded, unzipped, and saved to the $FOLDER PATH directory.